magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

     ret
 ```

-After `ret`, kernel returns to the location pointed to by the link register (`x30`).
-If we are switching to a task for the first time, this will be [ret_from_fork](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/entry.S#L148) function.
-More on it below.
-In all other cases this will be the location, previously saved in the `cpu_context.pc` by the `cpu_switch_to` function.
+The `ret` instruction will jump to the location pointed to by the link register (`x30`).
+If we are switching to a task for the first time, this will be the beginning of the `ret_from_fork` function.
+More on that below.
+In all other cases this will be the location previously saved in the `cpu_context.pc` by the `cpu_switch_to` function.
 Think: which instruction does it point to?

 ### Launching a new task

-After seeing task switch, new task creation starts to make more sense.
-It is implemented in [copy_process](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/fork.c#L5) function.
+New task creation is implemented in the copy_process function.

-Keep in mind: after `copy_process` finishes execution, no context switch happens.
+Keep in mind: after `copy_process` finishes execution, no context switch happens yet.
 The function only prepares new `task_struct` and adds it to the `task` array — this task will be executed only after `schedule` function is called.

 ```
 int copy_process(unsigned long fn, unsigned long arg)